Permian–Triassic extinction event: Terrestrial plants

-The gigantopterid-dominated forests of South China were replaced by low-lying herbaceous vegetation dominated by the isoetalean Tomiostrobus following the collapse of the former.
-In contrast to the highly biodiverse gigantopterid rainforests, the post-extinction landscape of South China was near-barren and had vastly lower diversity.

 Coal gap

 No coal deposits are known from the Early Triassic, and those in the Middle Triassic are thin and low-grade.
 This "coal gap" has been explained in many ways.
 It has been suggested that new, more aggressive fungi, insects, and vertebrates evolved and killed vast numbers of trees.
 These decomposers themselves suffered heavy losses of species during the extinction and are not considered a likely cause of the coal gap.
 It could simply be that all coal-forming plants were rendered extinct by the P–Tr extinction and that it took 10 million years for a new suite of plants to adapt to the moist, acid conditions of peat bogs.
 Abiotic factors (factors not caused by organisms), such as decreased rainfall or increased input of clastic sediments, may also be to blame.

 On the other hand, the lack of coal may simply reflect the scarcity of all known sediments from the Early Triassic.
 Coal-producing ecosystems, rather than disappearing, may have moved to areas where we have no sedimentary record for the Early Triassic.
 For example, in eastern Australia a cold climate had been the norm for a long period, with a peat mire ecosystem adapted to these conditions.
-Approximately 95% of these peat-producing plants went locally extinct at the P–Tr boundary; coal deposits in Australia and Antarctica disappear significantly before the P–Tr boundary.
+Approximately 95% of these peat-producing plants went locally extinct at the P–Tr boundary; coal deposits in Australia and Antarctica disappear well before the P–Tr boundary.